1999272/Ramen-Rating-App/README.md

 The user will also be able to delete the ramens from the menue by clicking **Delete**

 # License
 This page is licensed under MIT License.
-See the [LICENSE](https://github.com/1999272/Ramen-Rating-App/blob/main/LICENSE) file for details.
+See the License file for details.